DecisionsDev/decisions-metering/docker/dockerhub/full-description.md

 docker run -e LICENSE=accept  -p 8888:8888 -p 9999:9999 ibmcom/odm-metering-service:8.10-amd64
 ```

-To avoid losing data when you delete the Docker image container, store the databases outside of the ODM Metering Docker image container, in a local mounted host volume (-v $PWD/DB:/config/storage/DB).
-You can also modify the default metering properties by providing your own `mybootstrap.properties` file (-v $PWD/mybootstrap.properties:/config/bootstrap.properties).
+To avoid losing data when you delete the Docker image container, store the database outside of the ODM Metering Docker image container, in a locally mounted host volume (-v $PWD/DB:/config/storage/DB).
+You can modify the default metering properties by providing your own `mybootstrap.properties` file (-v $PWD/mybootstrap.properties:/config/bootstrap.properties).
 The default `bootstrap.properties`file contains the following properties:

 ```console
 # The log level that is used by the application.
 Possible values include ERROR, WARN, INFO, DEBUG, and TRACE.